Fodor's Expert Review Christ Church

-This modest yet beautiful gray clapboard structure was designed in 1761 by Peter Harrison, the first architect of note in the colonies.
+This modest yet beautiful gray clapboard structure was designed in 1761 by Peter Harrison, the first architect of note in the colonies (he designed King's Chapel).
 During the Revolution, members of its mostly Tory congregation fled for their lives.
 The organ was melted down for bullets and the building was used as a barracks during the Siege of Boston.
 (Step into the vestibule to look for the bullet hole left during the skirmish.)
 Martha Washington requested that the church reopen for services on New Year's Eve in 1775.
-The church's historical significance extends to the 20th century: Teddy Roosevelt was a Sunday-school teacher here, and Martin Luther King Jr. spoke from the pulpit to announce his opposition to the Vietnam War.
+The church's historical significance extends to the 20th century: Teddy Roosevelt was a Sunday-school teacher here (and famously fired because he remained Dutch Reformed rather than becoming an Episcopalian), and Martin Luther King Jr. spoke from the pulpit to announce his opposition to the Vietnam War.